 We established stock ownership guidelines for all non-employee directors effective January 1, 2005.
-Under the guidelines in effect through 2011, each non-employee director was required own 5,000 shares of our stock within five years of his or her election to the Board.
-Beginning in 2012, the stock ownership requirement was changed from 5,000 shares of our stock to shares of our stock with a value equal to five times the portion of the annual retainer that is paid in cash.
+Under the guidelines, each non-employee director is required to own shares of our stock with a value equal to five times the portion of the annual retainer that is paid in cash.
 For non-employee directors, unvested RSUs and common stock equivalent shares credited to the director under the Deferred Compensation Plan are counted toward meeting this requirement.
 Unexercised and unvested stock options are not counted for these purposes.
-Mr. Angel is within his five-year compliance period and should meet the ownership requirement by the end of such period.
+Mr. Angel and Mr. Faraci are within the five-year compliance period and should meet the ownership requirement by the end of such period.
 All other non-employee directors have met or exceeded the ownership requirement.